 Color Me Mine – Summit and Ridgewood

 Work off some creative energy and make a gift for Grandma at this popular pottery painting palace.
 Select from a wide variety of pre-made ceramic items, then add your artistic flair.
 Pieces will be glazed, fired, and ready to pick up in seven days.
 Pay per piece, plus a studio fee of $6 for kids ages 9 and under, and $9 for anyone over 10.
+Family Day is held one Sunday a month, where $20 covers the studio fees for a group of up to 5 (adults or children).
 Additional locations include Toms River, Voorhees, Denville, Edison, Freehold, and Hamilton.

 Doin’ Dishes – Montclair

-This paint-your-own-pottery palace offers a wide variety (as in 150!)
-DIY painting options, starting at $5.
+This paint-your-own-pottery palace offers a wide variety (as in 150!) of DIY painting options, starting at $8.
 An hour of paint time is an extra $7, and includes all paints, glazing, and firing of your piece.
 Swing by Wednesday afternoons for a Mommy & Me special—while you paint your piece, little ones 5 and under stay busy painting a small tile for free.
-After-school specials for older kids include a select pottery piece plus one hour of paint time for $17.
+After-school specials for older kids include a select pottery piece plus one hour of paint time for $19.

 Express Yourself Studios – Maplewood